KwanghyeonLee/Multimodal-Representation/Discriminator Guidance/Readme.md

  - *Dhariwal, P., & Nichol, A. (2021).
 Diffusion models beat gans on image synthesis.
 Advances in Neural Information Processing Systems, 34, 8780-8794.*
  - *Song, Y., Sohl-Dickstein, J., Kingma, D. P., Kumar, A., Ermon, S., & Poole, B. (2020).
 Score-based generative modeling through stochastic differential equations. arXiv preprint arXiv:2011.13456.*

+## Acknowledgements

+This work was supported by Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government (MSIT) (NO.20220-00077, AI Technology Development for Commonsense Extraction, Reasoning, and Inference from Heterogeneous Data).
+Also, this work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (NRF-2019R1A5A1028324)